 Almost every Sunday, there is a stack of french toast piled up high on the the stove.
 And every Sunday, somehow that stack quickly diminishes before I’m done cooking the rest of the loaf (my people like to sneak food as a make it 🤷♀️).
 I can’t lie, I eat it straight from the pan too, cuz it's just that good.

 So, I found a way to take my simple challah french toast recipe and make into a baked french toast recipe instead.
-By prepping it the night before, you’ll save time and energy in the morning.
+By prepping it the night before, you'll save time and energy in the morning.
 No more standing at the stove while everyone else relaxes.
-Pop the french toast casserole into the oven and enjoy a quiet moment with your coffee while it bakes (or if your life is like mine, just get back a few minutes to tackle another task).
+Pop the baked french toast casserole into the oven and enjoy a quiet moment with your coffee while it bakes.

 This recipe works really well when you have guests coming for brunch and want to hang out with your guests instead of hanging at the stove.
 It also works when you have breakfast for dinner on the menu.
 Assemble it in the morning and bake it right before dinnertime for minimal effort and super simple dinner.
 Serve with lox or just with fruit and enjoy.